Qiksar/crudio/README.md

 }
 ```

-## Get a list of users with their organisations and prove their email address matches the orgniation they work for
+## Get a list of users with their organisations and prove their email addresses match the orgniation they work for
 ```
 {
   crudio_test_Users{